ghaiklor/type-challenges-solutions/en/medium-check-repeated-tuple.md

 ## Solution

+The idea behind this challenge is to check if the tuple contains repeated elements or not, We have to take every single element and check if it is repeated.
+We will do this by inferring the first element and checking if it exists in the rest of the tuple.

-Let's begin by iterating over the tuple by inferring its content. after that, we need to check if `F` is repeated in the rest of the array so we check that by extending the union of the `Rest`.
+We will infer the first element, ```F``` and check if it exists in the rest of the tuple by checking if the element extends the ```Rest[number]``` union.

 ```ts
 type CheckRepeatedTuple<T extends unknown[]> = T extends [